magnusnordlander/joie-de-tech-entries/_posts/2012-08-19-announcing-symfony-micro-edition.md

 To use it, just get a zipball from Github, extract it, and use composer to install the vendors.

-If you don't know how to use it, don't, just use the Standard Edition instead.
+If you don't know how to make do with it, don't, just use the Standard Edition instead.